 The Madrasa Ben Youssef

-The Madrasa was the where Islam was studied years ago.
-You can visit perfectly, but it no longer functions as a school and has become one of the main Marrakesh attractions and a must-see in every visit to the city.
+The Madrasa was where the Islamic religion was studied years ago.
+However, it no longer functions as a school and has become one of the main Marrakech attractions and a must-see in every visit to the city.

 The Tombs Saadies

-The tombs Saadies are an interesting monument found in the souk of Marrakech.
-They date back to the 17th century but were closed and hidden until in the year 1917 were found and opened to the public and began its restoration.
-Are made of Carrara marble and are truly beautiful.
+The Tombs Saadies are an interesting monument found in the Souk of Marrakech.
+They date back to the 17th century but were closed and hidden until the year 1917 when they were found and opened to the public and began its restoration.
+They are made of Carrara marble and are truly beautiful.

 The Garden Majorelle, the Oasis of Yves Saint Laurent

-It’s a garden that it began to build Jacques Majorelle who was a French painter.
-Him loved Morocco when it was a French protectorate and lived in the a long time.
+This garden began its construction under the supervision of Jacques Majorelle, a French painter.
+He loved Morocco when it was a French protectorate and lived in it for a long time.
 He bought the estate next to the palm grove and built a villa in it and began to build the gardens.

-It was actually a botanical garden with many exotic species that the painter had brought from their travels around the world.
-The painter Majorelle passed away and the gardens fell into the absolute abandonment until in 1980, when Yves Saint Laurent bought it, restored it and expanded it, leaving it in the current state.
+It was actually a botanical garden with many exotic species that the painter had brought from his travels around the world.
+The painter Majorelle passed away and the gardens fell into absolute abandonment until 1980, when Yves Saint Laurent bought it, restored it, and expanded it, leaving it in its current state.

-It’s visitable both the gardens and the museum and the entrance fee for both costs dirhams (10 euros).
-But it is usually included in organized trips to Morocco.
+You can visit both the gardens and the museum.
+The entrance fee for both costs 100 dirhams (10 euros) but it is usually included in organized trips to Morocco.